Baloperson/TinySet/README.md

 **Spatial and type indexing are first-class.** Not an afterthought or plugin.
 The grid cell index and type index are maintained on every write and queried together. `store.near('typeA', x, y, r)` is one call — type filtering and proximity search happen in a single pass.

-**Hot/cold query cache.** Repeated `find()` calls with the same predicate — including compound `where.and`/`where.or` chains — are promoted to a hot tier after three hits and return in under 0.01ms.
+**Hot/cold query cache.** Repeated `find()` calls with the same predicate — including compound `where.and`/`where.or` chains — are promoted to a hot tier and return in under 0.01ms.
 Writes invalidate only the cache entries for the affected type, so querying one type is unaffected by writes to another.
 The cache is transparent: no configuration, no manual invalidation.

+**Views for zero-cost repeat access.** `store.view()` wraps a query in a live cached result.
+Between writes the cached array is returned directly — no scan, no predicate evaluation.
+Views support spatial recentering with a movement threshold, making them suitable for game loops where the query origin changes every frame but the result set doesn't need to.

 **Two tiers with one API.** `tinyop.js` is the foundation — no distribution overhead, pure local performance. `tinyop+` is the ecosystem — distribution, sync, journaling — built on top of the same store.
 Switching between them requires changing one import line.